 - Automatically build and test your application with Continuous Integration.

-- Determine the performance impact of code changes with Browser Performance Testing.
-[PREMIUM]
+- Determine the browser performance impact of code changes with Browser Performance Testing.
+(PREMIUM)

-- Perform a series of tests, such as Container Scanning [ULTIMATE], Dependency Scanning [ULTIMATE], and JUnit tests.
+- Perform a series of tests, such as Container Scanning (ULTIMATE), Dependency Scanning (ULTIMATE), and Unit tests.